 There are several sites in the city on the National Register of Historic Places, including the 1876 Heritage Inn, the Dickinson Memorial Library, and the Orange City Town Hall.
 The town hall was built in 1928.

 Some of the historic buildings in Orange City have been re-purposed and are preserved as they originally looked.

 Orange City is the home of Blue Spring State Park.
-The park is a favorite spot for locals and tourists to observe the manatees that flock here during cold weather.
+The park is one of the best places in florida to see manatees that flock here during cold weather.